greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 -   Greenplum Platform Extension Framework \(PXF\) - PXF provides access to Hadoop, object store, and SQL external data stores.
 Refer to [Accessing External Data with PXF](../admin_guide/external/pxf-overview.html) in the *Greenplum Database Administrator Guide* for PXF configuration and usage information.

-    **Note:** VMware Greenplum Database versions starting with 6.19.0 no longer bundle a version of PXF.
+    > **Note** VMware Greenplum Database versions starting with 6.19.0 no longer bundle a version of PXF.
 You can install PXF in your Greenplum cluster by installing [the independent distribution of PXF](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Platform-Extension-Framework/index.html) as described in the PXF documentation.
 -   Greenplum Streaming Server v1.5.3 - The VMware Greenplum Streaming Server is an ETL tool that provides high speed, parallel data transfer from Informatica, Kafka, Apache NiFi and custom client data sources to a VMware Greenplum cluster.
 Refer to the [VMware Greenplum Streaming Server](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html) Documentation for more information about this feature.
 -   Greenplum Streaming Server Kafka integration - The Kafka integration provides high speed, parallel data transfer from a Kafka cluster to a Greenplum Database cluster for batch and streaming ETL operations.
 It requires Kafka version 0.11 or newer for exactly-once delivery assurance.
 Refer to the [VMware Greenplum Streaming Server](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html) Documentation for more information about this feature.
 -   Greenplum Connector for Apache Spark v1.6.2 - The VMware Greenplum Connector for Apache Spark supports high speed, parallel data transfer between Greenplum and an Apache Spark cluster using Spark’s Scala API.